.avif)

 Zero Trust is a security concept or framework centered on the belief that organizations should not automatically trust anything inside or outside its perimeters and instead must verify anything and everything trying to connect to its systems before granting access.
 This approach is designed to protect modern digital environments by leveraging network segmentation, preventing lateral movement, providing Layer 7 threat prevention, and simplifying granular user-access control.

-Hashicorp Boundary is a zero-trust access broker used to provide authenticated, authorized sessions to infrastructure targets without exposing networks broadly or distributing long-lived credentials.
-It centralizes session governance across cloud and on-prem environments while keeping access tightly scoped and auditable.
+Hashicorp Boundary is a zero-trust access broker that provides authenticated, authorized sessions to infrastructure targets without distributing long-lived credentials or relying on broad network connectivity.
+It is used to centralize session governance across cloud and on-prem environments while keeping access tightly scoped and auditable.

 Boundary is a strong fit when VPN-based access is too permissive or operationally heavy, and when teams need consistent session governance across many environments.
 It introduces control-plane components and requires careful policy design and operational ownership, and it is often paired with a secrets manager for non-interactive credentials and service-to-service authentication.